tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 We see three ways to address this mismatch.

-The first is to note that both ML-DSA and SLH-DSA have prehashed parameter sets; that is, ones designed to sign a message that has been hashed by an external source.
+The first consideration is that both ML-DSA and SLH-DSA provide prehashed parameter sets, which are designed to sign messages that have already been hashed by an external source.
+At first glance, this might seem like an ideal solution.
+However, several practical challenges arise:

-At first place, this would appear to be an ideal solution, however it turns out that there are a number of practical issues.
+1.
-The first is that the prehashed version of ML-DSA and SLH-DSA would appear to be rarely used, and so it is not unlikely that support for it within crypto libraries may be lacking.
+   The prehashed versions of ML-DSA and SLH-DSA appear to be rarely used, making it likely that support for them in cryptographic libraries is limited or unavailable.
+2.
-The second point is that the public keys for the prehashed versions use different OIDs; this means that the certificates for IKEv2 would necessarily be different than certificates for other protocols (and some CAs might not support issuing certificates for prehashed ML-DSA or prehashed SLH-DSA, again because of the lack of use).
+   The public keys for the prehashed variants use different OIDs, which means that certificates for IKEv2 would differ from those used in other protocols.
+Additionally, some certificate authorities (CAs) may not support issuing certificates for prehashed ML-DSA or SLH-DSA due to their limited adoption.
+3.
-The third point is that some users have expressed a desire not to use the prehashed parameter sets.
+   Some users have explicitly indicated a preference not to use the prehashed parameter sets.

 The second is to note that, while IKEv2 normally acts this way, it doesn't always.
 EdDSA has a similar constraint on not working cleanly with the standard 'hash and then sign' paradigm, and so the existing [RFC8420] provides an alternative method, which ML-DSA would cleanly fit into.